 Some of my students have an IEP (individualized education plan) for a particular learning disability.
 Once a day, for 45 minutes, they transition to another classroom for their intervention period.
 Typically, I’ll escort the students to the classroom, although I’ll allow them to walk back to my room on their own once their class is finished.

 Yesterday, I dropped the kids off and started getting a few errands done.
-On the way to take some paperwork to the office, I saw Matthew (Day 113—A Different Kind of Animal) walking toward me.
+On the way to take some paperwork to the office, I saw Matthew (Day 113—New to the Pride Land) walking toward me.
 He was handcuffed and being escorted out of the building by our resource officer.
 It was a puzzling situation . . . until I was informed of the incident.

 Apparently, while Matthew was walking back to my classroom, he suddenly charged toward a kid passing by on the other side of the hallway.
 He literally picked the kid up over his head, body slammed him to the ground, and continued walking.
 At that, one of my other students picked Matthew up and body slammed him for bullying the smaller student.
 Just so absurd.